-The good news is that there are some steps that can be taken to mitigate the risk of IoT-based attacks.
-For example, companies can enforce strong password policies and make sure that devices are updated with the latest security patches.
-Additionally, it is important for people to be aware of the potential risks associated with using IoT devices and to take steps to protect their devices from hackers.
+The good news is that some steps can be taken to mitigate the risk of IoT-based attacks.
+For example, companies can enforce strong password policies and ensure that devices are updated with the latest security patches.
+Additionally, it is crucial for people to be aware of the potential risks associated with using IoT devices and to take steps to protect their devices from hackers.

 In the face of the ever-growing threats posed by IoT devices to election, healthcare, and energy infrastructure, it is more important than ever for governments, businesses, and individuals to be aware of the dangers and take steps to mitigate them.
-While there is no one-size-fits-all solution to the problem, by being aware of the risks and taking steps to secure devices, networks, and data, we can help to make these critical systems more resilient to attack.
+While there is no one-size-fits-all solution to the problem, by being aware of the risks and taking steps to secure devices, networksA collection of interconnected computers, servers, and other devices that allow for the exchange and sharing of data and resources.
+Networks can be classified based on size, function, and access.
+Common types include Local Area Network (LAN), which connects devices in a localized area such as an office or home; Wide Area Network (WAN), which connects devices across large distances, possibly globally; and Virtual Private Network (VPN), which provides secure, encrypted connections over the internet.
+A network relies on standardized protocols, such as TCP/IP, to ensure uniform communication and data transfer between devices. , and data, we can help to make these critical systems more resilient to attack.